ms337/ms337/README.md

 - Interned on the data science team at a PE firm doing everything from data engineering, full stack development, some NLP work and traditional data science work.

+## Work

+You can find my technical projects here on Github with respective details on [my website](https://www.msinghal.dev/work).

 My personal website and blog is at [https://msinghal.dev/](https://msinghal.dev/).

+## Contact

+You can find my contact details for hiring [on LinkedIn](https://www.linkedin.com/in/ms337/).

+For all other purposes you can find them [here](https://www.msinghal.dev/contact).
   <!-- - 👯 I’m looking to collaborate on ... -->
   <!-- - 🤔 I’m looking for help with ... -->
   <!-- - 💬 Ask me about ... -->